 Here are some questions that I get asked about business plans on a daily basis:

-1. How long will you take to deliver a business plan and how much will it cost?
+1. How long will it take to deliver a business plan and how much will it cost?

 That depends on the scope of work and requirements.
 Please call me or email me and we can start talking.